 Master’s Program in Dealer Development including Required Textbooks

-Individual student Tuition for this 13-module personalized, private distance learning management training program including the 9-volume Master’s Program in Dealer Management book set by Walter McDonald. $1,995.00.
-Group Tuition programs are available.
+For information on registration and student tuition for this 13-module personalized, private distance learning management training program including our 9-volume Master’s Program Dealer Management book set, please contact your instructor Walter McDonald at firstname.lastname@example.org.

 Additional Recommended Texts (to be purchased separately on Amazon.com):

 The 4 Disciplines of Execution by McChesney and Coveyis used in Assignment 13.